ahmedfgad/GeneticAlgorithmPython/docs/source/utils.md

 Selects the parents for the NSGA-II algorithm to solve multi-objective optimization problems.
 It selects the parents using the tournament selection technique applied based on non-dominated sorting and crowding distance.

+#### `nsga3_selection()`

+Selects the parents for the NSGA-III algorithm to solve multi-objective optimization problems.
+It accepts whole Pareto fronts in order until adding the next front would overflow the requested parent count, then picks the remaining survivors from that critical front using niching against the structured reference points stored on the GA instance.
+Requires the `nsga3_num_divisions` parameter to be set when constructing the `pygad.GA` instance.

+#### `tournament_selection_nsga3()`

+Selects the parents for the NSGA-III algorithm to solve multi-objective optimization problems.
+It selects the parents using the tournament selection technique where the within-front comparison is based on the niche count (instead of the crowding distance used by `tournament_selection_nsga2()`).
+Requires the `nsga3_num_divisions` parameter to be set.

 ## `pygad.utils.nsga2` Submodule

 The `pygad.utils.nsga2` module has a class named `NSGA2` that implements NSGA-II.
 The methods inside this class are: